ethan-ck/Alexandria/Networking/Untitled.md

 - Builds  packet with destination IP and source Ip
 - sends broadcast requests (locally) , replies are as unicast
 - on the same network
+- lives at layer 3 - the Network Layer (IP address, router, IP and ARP)

 Packets and Frames
+- IP addresses are logical (variable)
+- Packets live in the Network layer
+- Frames are in the Data Link layer (Switch and data access link)
+-

 TCP 3 Way Handshake